 We can think of many more pleasant ways to start the day than a drenching in cold water, one being with a Breakfast Martini, an eminently palatable blend of marmalade, gin and orange.

 Such a spirituous celebration would normally take top billing on this page but this celebratory day is surpassed by International Scotch Day (10th February) and World Whisky Day which was started by Diageo and anoyingly changes date each year to land on a Saturday in mid-May.

 However, you can't have too many excuses to appreciate and enjoy Scotch whisky, so we'll be celebrating with a Scotch Sour.
 And we've also 20 best Scotch whisky cocktails to celebrate with.

 It's the anniversary of the end of the Korean War

 North Koreans will be celebrating today with a totalitarian whirlwind of parades, sing songs and brainwashing.
 South Koreans won't be.
 Us?
-We're enjoying an Asian Ginger Cocktail, an excellent variation on the Vesper, created by Chris Langham.
+We're enjoying an Southside Rickey but remembering the plight of the repressed in the north.

 ... comment(s) for Sleepy Head Day

 You must log in to your account to make a comment.